AzureAD/microsoft-authentication-library-for-python/README.md

 1. If you haven't already, [install and/or upgrade the pip](https://pip.pypa.io/en/stable/installing/) of your Python environment to a recent version.
 We tested with pip 18.1.
-2. For now, you can install from our latest dev branch, by `pip install git+https://github.com/AzureAD/microsoft-authentication-library-for-python.git@dev`
+2. As usual, just run `pip install msal`.

 ## Usage